denten-books/plain-text/1-chapter.md

 To confront the computer as a *literary* device, optimized for symbolic exchange, one must first understand its peculiar relationship to universal Turing machines.
-And to understand the history of the Turing machine, we must see it in a wider cultural context, beyond the mathematical literature where it was first discussed.
+And to understand the history of Turing machines, we must see them in a wider cultural context, beyond the mathematical literature where they were first introduced.

 In what follows, I shall draw two as yet unexplored lineages that lead to Turing's seminal essay on computable numbers: the first intellectual, stemming back to his tutelage under Ludwig Wittgenstein, and the second material, highlighting the physical similarities between Turing's design and a number of concomitant developments in printing and communication.
-This history is important because it allows us to see the simulated book in a new light: not as byproduct of quantification, but as a metaphor machine, capable of universal symbol manipulation.
+To read Turing and Wittgestein together is to recover a legacy of humanities computing that often gets overlooked in the critical literature on the subject.
+This history is important because it allows us to see the simulated book in a new light: not as byproduct of quantification, but as a metaphor machine, capable of universal symbolic manipulation.

-Turing's paper should hold interest for literary scholars because it presents a minimally viable model for generalized symbolic manipulation: reading and writing.
-Although the thought experiment it describes solves a mathematical problem, the thought experiment itself has roots in a more general conversation about the nature of interpretation, central to the questions of meaning-making in art and culture.
+Turing's paper should hold interest for literary scholars *because* it presents a minimally viable model for generalized symbolic manipulation: reading and writing.
+Although the thought experiment it describes solves a mathematical problem, the thought experiment itself has roots in a more general conversation about the nature of interpretation, central to questions of meaning-making in art and culture.

 ### Alan Turing's "On Computable Numbers"